-Suffolk County has an ambitious plan to better relations between the department and the Hispanic community
+Suffolk County had an ambitious plan to better relations between the department and the Hispanic community.

 Of the nearly 1.5 million people living in Suffolk County, New York, nearly 13 percent speak Spanish.